Zerion API vs Allium: A Comprehensive Comparison

 • Historical PnL calculations

-Allium specializes in block-level historical precision:
+Allium specializes in block-level historical precision that is best suited for analytical workflows:

-• Token balances at every block height since genesis
+• Token balances at every block height

 • Historical pricing from DEX trades